PaquitoGR/practica-backend-nodejs/README.md

 ```http
 GET /apiv1/ads?name=boo
 ```
-This will display all the items with name starting with "boo".
+This will return all the items with name starting with "boo".

 You can use some filters in your URL query:
 ```http
 GET /apiv1/ads?price=-1000
 ```
-This will show ads with price less than or equal to 1000.
+This will return ads with price less than or equal to 1000.
 You can also type 100- for prices greater than or equal 100.
 ```http
 GET /apiv1/ads?price=100-500
 ```
-This will display ads with prices between 100 and 500.
+This will return ads with prices between 100 and 500.

 You can also add some filters as:
 - **start**=number to skip a specific number of items at the beginning of the query results.
 Useful for pagination.